About the Library - Internet Policies

 - Due to space limitations, only two people may use one workstation at any given time.

 - The staff has limited time to provide instruction to the public in use of the Internet on a daily basis.
-Classes are held regularly to instruct customers in the use of the Internet at no charge.
+Classes are held to instruct customers in the use of the Internet at no charge.

 - The Library may restrict or terminate the use of the Internet or library computers or library privileges if patrons are being disruptive, this includes viewing materials that may be objectionable in a public library setting.